PremKumarAK47/SpringCore/README.md

 - **clean : here maven will delete and remove all the files that are generated in previous build. this phase is an isolated phase.

+### Note: if we execute any phase to build the maven project then maven will execute all the phases till that given phase.except phase 8.clean.